 Revenge Before Reason: Oh, Lord, the quarians under Admiral Gerrel.
 Summed up perfectly if the geth destroy the quarians because they wouldn't listen to Shepard to stop attacking.

 Cerberus, for several reasons, as per the Illusive Man's orders.
 The Illusive Man's belief is that the Reapers don't want to destroy all sentient life — because if they did, there'd be no reason to have left humanity alone last time or to go through this trouble to "harvest" races.
 He believes that since the Reapers see something valuable in humanity, it would be wiser to gain control of the Reapers and guide their plans with humanity's interests.
 Okay — all of that is absolutely true, but it doesn't change the fact that the Reapers plan to wipe out all galactic civilization as it exists and that humanity would effectively cease to exist being essentially "human", which would make preserving the species moot.
 Furthermore, the Illusive Man is indoctrinated, and it's made clear that the indoctrination would have prevented him from actually gaining control at all and was probably making him more sympathetic to the Reapers' goals than humanity's.
-Despite all of that, however, Shepard can choose to go through with TIM's plan and s/he can take Control of the Reapers in his stead.
+Despite all of that, however, Shepard can choose to go through with TIM's plan and take Control of the Reapers in his stead.

 On the Citadel, you can hear Rupe Elkoss (the billionaire owner of Elkoss Combine) lambaste the Sanctuary colony on Horizon, advising his conversational partner not to run to that "scam of a place" since he assumes that they are making money off people's desperation.
 He is right that it is a bad idea to go there, but instead because Sanctuary is a secret Cerberus atrocity factory focused on figuring out Indoctrination, using refugees as unwilling test subjects and having a secondary function of producing a lot of Cerberus mooks from some of the hapless refugees.